sveinpg/build-your-own-react/README.md

 :bulb: In this workshop, we won't make use of `$$typeof`, `ref` or `_owner`, but do take a look at [this blog post](https://overreacted.io/why-do-react-elements-have-typeof-property/) for details about what `$$typeof` is.
 Essentially it is to protect against XSS-attacks.

+:running: It's time to run some tests.
+If you haven't already, run `npm install` first.
+Then run `npm run test1`.

 ## 2. Render HTML elements

 Time to render our newly created React element!